atomic-penguin/chef-fundamentals/slides/just-enough-ruby-for-chef/01_slide.md

 # Enumerables

-Array and Hash mix-in the Enumerable class.
-It contains a number of helper methods, such as `.each` or `.map` that are particularly useful in Chef.
+Array and Hash are Enumerable classes.
+They contains a number of helper methods, such as `.each` or `.map` that are particularly useful in Chef.

     @@@ ruby
     %w{ apache mysql php }.each do |pkg|
       package pkg do
-        action :upgrade
+        action :install
       end
     end

-We do this often in Chef to handle creating the same kind of resource without having to type the resource multiple times.
+Looping is often used in Chef to simplify code, and avoid repetition.

 # Where does Chef use Ruby?